snakeleon/YouCompleteMe-x64/README.md

 Some omnicompletion engines do not work well with the YCM cache—in particular, they might not produce all possible results for a given prefix.
-By unsetting this option you can ensure that the omnicompletion engine is requeried on every keypress.
+By unsetting this option you can ensure that the omnicompletion engine is re-queried on every keypress.
 That will ensure all completions will be presented, but might cause stuttering and lagginess if the omnifunc is slow.